-- I) Membership dues are Twenty Five (\$25.00) dollars for individuals annually, payable before November I to the Treasurer. - 2) The entry fee for all IDNIYRA regattas shall be set by and paid to the Regatta Chairman (Rear Commodore of the host region), who shall submit a budget for approval to the Governing Committee no later than October 15 preceding the regatta, and a financial report following the regatta.
+1) Membership dues are Twenty Five (\$25.00) dollars for individuals annually, payable before November 1 to the Treasurer.

+2) The entry fee for all IDNIYRA regattas shall be set by and paid to the Regatta Chairman (Rear Commodore of the host region), who shall submit a budget for approval to the Governing Committee no later than October 15 preceding the regatta, and a financial report following the regatta.
 Funds in excess of actual costs shall be deposited with the Treasurer.
-A Receipt and Disbursement Financial Report shall be presented to the membership through the Class Newsletter. - 3) The national affiliation of each DN member is identified by National letter designators:
+A Receipt and Disbursement Financial Report shall be presented to the membership through the Class Newsletter.

+nators:

-Australia KA Italy 1
+Australia KA Italy I

 Austria OE Latvia 0

-Belarus В Lithuania Т
+Belarus В Lithuania т

-Canada KC Netherlands Н
+Canada КС Netherlands н

-Czech Republic CZ Norway N
+Czech Republic CZ Norway Ν

-Denmark D Poland Р
+Denmark D Poland Ρ

 Estonia С Russia R

 Finland L Sweden S

 France F Switzerland Z

-Germany G United Kingdom K

-Hungary М United States US